-In the opinion of Stradling Yocca Carlson & Rauth, a Professional Corporation ("Bond Counsel"), under existing statutes, regulations, rulings and judicial decisions, interest on the Bonds is excluded from gross income for federal income tax purposes, and is not an item of tax preference for purposes of calculating the federal alternative minimum tax imposed on individuals and corporations.
-In the further opinion of Bond Counsel, interest on the Bonds is exempt from State personal income tax.
-Bond Counsel notes that, with respect to corporations, interest on the Bonds may be included as an adjustment in the calculation of alternative minimum taxable income.
+In the opinion of Bond Counsel, under existing statutes, regulations, rulings and judicial decisions, interest on the Series 2017B Bonds is excluded from gross income for federal income tax purposes, and is not an item of tax preference for purposes of calculating the federal alternative minimum tax imposed on individuals and corporations.
+In the further opinion of Bond Counsel, interest on the Series 2017B Bonds is exempt from State personal income tax.
+Bond Counsel notes that, with respect to corporations, interest on the Series 2017B Bonds may be included as an adjustment in the calculation of alternative minimum taxable income.

-If the issue price of a Bond (the first price at which a substantial amount of the Bonds of a maturity is to be sold to the public) is less than the stated redemption price at maturity with respect to the Bond (to the extent the redemption price at maturity is greater than the issue price) such difference constitutes original issue discount.
-Original issue discount accrues under a constant yield method, and original issue discount will accrue to an owner of a Bond (the "Beneficial Owner") before receipt of cash attributable to such excludable income.
-The amount of original issue discount deemed received by a Beneficial Owner will increase the Beneficial Owner's basis in the applicable Bond.
-In the opinion of Bond Counsel, the amount of original issue discount that accrues to the Beneficial Owner of the Bond is excluded from gross income of such Beneficial Owner for federal income tax purposes, is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations, and is exempt from State of California personal income tax.
+The difference between the issue price of a Series 2017B Bond (the first price at which a substantial amount of the Series 2017B Bonds of a maturity is to be sold to the public) and the stated redemption price at maturity with respect to the Series 2017B Bond (to the extent the redemption price at maturity is greater than the issue price) constitutes original issue discount.
+Original issue discount accrues under a constant yield method, and original issue discount will accrue to a Beneficial Owner before receipt of cash attributable to such excludable income.
+The amount of original issue discount deemed received by a Beneficial Owner will increase the Beneficial Owner's basis in the applicable Series 2017B Bond.
+In the opinion of Bond Counsel, the amount of original issue discount that accrues to the Beneficial Owner of the Series 2017B Bond is excluded from gross income of such Beneficial Owner for federal income tax purposes, is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations, and is exempt from State of California personal income tax.

-Bond Counsel's opinion as to the exclusion from gross income for federal income tax purposes of interest (and original issue discount) on the Bonds is based upon certain representations of fact and certifications made by the Authority and the City and others and is subject to the condition that the Authority and the City comply with all requirements of the Internal Revenue Code of 1986, as amended (the "Code"), that must be satisfied subsequent to the issuance of the Bonds to assure that interest (and original issue discount) on the Bonds will not become includable in gross income for federal income tax purposes.
-Failure to comply with such requirements of the Code might cause the interest (and original issue discount) on the Bonds to be included in gross income for federal income tax purposes retroactive to the date of issuance of the Bonds.
+Bond Counsel's opinion as to the exclusion from gross income for federal income tax purposes of interest (and original issue discount) on the Series 2017B Bonds is based upon certain representations of fact and certifications made by the Authority and the City and others and is subject to the condition that the Authority and the City comply with all requirements of the Internal Revenue Code of 1986, as amended (the "Code"), that must be satisfied subsequent to the issuance of the Series 2017B Bonds to assure that interest (and original issue discount) on the Series 2017B Bonds will not become includable in gross income for federal income tax purposes.
+Failure to comply with such requirements of the Code might cause the interest (and original issue discount) on the Series 2017B Bonds to be included in gross income for federal income tax purposes retroactive to the date of issuance of the Series 2017B Bonds.
 The Authority and the City will covenant to comply with all such requirements.